 Norfolk Drug and Alcohol Partnership

-In June 2022 the Government launched its latest drug strategy From Harm to Hope: a 10 year drugs plan to cut crime and save lives.
+In June 2022 the Government launched its drug strategy From Harm to Hope: a 10 year drugs plan to cut crime and save lives.
 This strategy was developed on the back of a two-part review undertaken by Dame Carol Black.

 As part of this strategy every area in England has been tasked with setting up a partnership that will be responsible for delivering the outcomes of the strategy in a way that is best suited to its population.